FrenetGatewaydeFretes/docker-nginx-magento19/README.md

 # Magento 1.9 Docker Container

-This Docker container is build with support to `Nginx`, `PHP 5.6` (built with PHP FPM) and `MySQL 5.7`.
+This Docker container is forked from [andregugliotti/docker-magento19](https://github.com/andregugliotti/docker-magento19)

+It build with support to `Nginx`, `PHP 5.6` (built with PHP FPM) and `MySQL 5.7`.
 It is also shipped with `PHPMyAdmin` and `xDebug`.
 Additionally, you can enable support for ionCube Loader, uncommenting the right lines at _docker-magento19/php/Dockerfile_.

 ## How to use this repository